eddieantonio/cmput296/lab-4.md

 support the [HTML 5 living standard][HTML5], however they remain backwards-compatible with older versions of HTML.
 As such, a mechanism was devised to specify the HTML version used by the page.
-This is called "document type declaration", or simply "doctype" for short.
+This is called the "document type declaration", or simply "doctype" for short.
 If specified, this must be at the very top of the HTML document.

 The HTML 5 doctype looks like this: